An Obsessive Guide to Car Washing

 Forget sponges.
 Sponges can drag debris across your car’s finish and can hold on to dirt.
 Like those from Chemical Guys, a microfiber chenille mitt will trap the debris and prevent scratches and swirls.
 It’s also a nice hands-on part of the process and allows you to wash anywhere you can get your hand – even spaces that brushes and mops can’t quite get.

-Alternatively, a wash mop extends your reach, particularly if you’ve got short arms or aren’t comfortable on a ladder.
+Alternatively, a wash mop extends your reach, particularly if you have short arms or aren’t comfortable on a ladder.
 While it doesn’t have the wash mitt’s feel – and won’t be quite as good for washing in tight areas – it can cover more ground faster.

 One place you don’t want to use a wash mitt is in your wheels – unless you want some busted knuckles.
 A long-handled, wire-bristle wheel brush gets into those gaps and nooks.
 It is also useful for cleaning your tire’s sidewalls and the rims – the bristles can help knock off chunks of dirt.
 Look for a good quality brush featuring protective rubber bumpers to avoid any incidental damage to the paint near the wheel areas.

 Not drying your car allows water to evaporate, leaving any minerals in it behind.
 This produces spotting, and even though you’ve washed the car or truck, it will still look dirty and unwashed.
 Drying prevents water spots and swirls – look for micro-fiber towels; they work best!

 Complimentary to the drying towels, squeegees can save some time, but they can’t replace them to finish the drying process.
 Use the squeegee to remove the bulk, use the towels to finish the job.

 Make sure to get a non-acid spray with no detergents.
 They may cost a bit more, but it’s worth it.
 These remove the concerns with a splash, drifting, or overspray, and you won’t be as worried about it coming in contact with paint or trim.